pooranibcbb/datavis16s_refactor/doc/Reference_Manual_datavis16s.md

 ### Value

-Returns 0 if FUN succeeds and 1 if it returns an error.
+Returns 0 if FUN succeeds and stops on error.
+In rpy2, it will throw rpy2.rinterface.RRuntimeError.

 ### Examples